 SECTION PROVISION M.1 Except as provided in Section N, no person shall use a solvent to perform solvent cleaning which exceeds the ROC content limit specified in Table 1 (unless exempt by Sections B.8, B.9, B.10, B.15, or B.16).
 M.2 Any person performing solvent cleaning shall use one or more of the devices or methods specified in M.2.
-M.3 Any person performing solvent cleaning of application equipment shall use a cleaning material that has an ROC content of 50 grams/liter or less or shall use an enclosed cleaning system.
+M.3 Any person performing solvent cleaning of spray application equipment shall use a cleaning material that has an ROC content of 50 grams/liter or less or shall use an enclosed cleaning system.

-Note: Although effective upon adoption of the revised rule, the Section N.5 requirement to perform an initial source test on an emission control system has a one-year deadline (or later deadline as established by an Authority to Construct).
+Note: The Section N.5 requirement to perform an initial source test on an emission control system has a one-year deadline (or later deadline as established by an Authority to Construct).